saschabacardit/truecaller/README.md

 Note that this isn't a "performant code is bad", but rather that because the required operation isn't that complex, along with using a frankly slow language (Kotlin, Java), using code that will be harder to understand isn't likely a good option as clearly full performance isn't the aim.

+Note that methods also have comments & thought explanations.